Porky in Wackyland

 Porky in Wackyland is a 1938 Warner Bros.
 Looney Tunes animated short film, directed by Bob Clampett.
 The short was released on September 24, 1938, and stars Porky Pig venturing out to find the last do-do bird, which he finds in Wackyland, a land that makes no sense located in Darkest Africa.

 In 1994, Porky in Wackyland was voted No. 8 of The 50 Greatest Cartoons of all time by members of the animation field.
 In 2000, it was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress, which selected the short for preservation in the National Film Registry.
+The short's copyright was renewed in 1966.

 Plot

 A newspaper shows Porky Pig traveling to Africa to hunt for the last do-do bird.
 Upon landing his airplane in Darkest Africa, Porky sees a sign telling him that he is in Wackyland, where anything can happen.
 He tiptoes along the ground in his airplane and is greeted by a roaring beast, who suddenly becomes effeminate and dances away into the forest.

 A musical interlude introduces several more bizarre creatures that inhabit Wackyland's impossible landscape.
 These include a one-man band that plays its nose like a flute, a rabbit swinging in midair, a duck caricature of Al Jolson, and a beast with the heads of the Three Stooges.
 One creature wears a sandwich board advertising information about the do-do.
 The creature beckons Porky into a dark passage, where he falls down a chute and watches the do-do's big entrance.
 The do-do introduces itself and then tramples Porky while scat singing.
 Porky gives chase, but the do-do repeatedly uses surreal tricks to escape and humiliate him.

-Some time later, the do-do encounters a creature selling newspapers announcing that Porky's hunt has been a success.
-Shocked by the news, the do-do drops its guard long enough for the creature (Porky in disguise) to grab it.
+Some time later, the do-do encounters a newspaper hawker announcing that Porky's hunt has been a success.
+Confused by the news, the do-do drops its guard long enough for the hawker (Porky in disguise) to grab it.
 Porky briefly celebrates catching the last do-do, but is bested again when the bird calls for its other do-do friends.